 Research

-Global Health Policy Development and Analysis
+Health Policy Development and Analysis

 Assistive Technology

 My interests in new and emerging assistive technology range from evaluation of wheeled mobility devices and interfaces to the development/application of technology for independence.
 I have specific interest in user-centred development of assistive technologies and evaluation of existing technologies for independence.
 In January 2019, I led a collaborative effort to identify the top priorities for assistive technology research, policy, education, and clinical work in the Pacific Northwest Region (including Alberta, British Columbia, and Washington State).
 If you would like to know more, please see our report here.
+My current research in this area is focused on the intersection of assistive technology and artificial intelligence.

-Research Employment
+Academic Employment

-Marie Sklowdowska-Curie Actions Fellow (2022-26)
+Marie Sklowdowska-Curie Actions Fellow (2022-25)

-Research Fellow (2019 to Present)
+Research Fellow (2019 to 2022)

 Maynooth University